-Aunt Dagmar (mother’s youngest sister), had married a Frenchman named Jean-Marc, from Versailles.
+My mother’s other sister had married a Frenchman from Versailles.
 That July, we were all invited to his sister’s wedding at the family homestead.
 How exciting!
 Versailles is only 25 km (~15 miles) away from Paris, so, arrangements were made to stay a few extra days and do some sightseeing.
 The two-car convoy was back in action, except this time, Pepe stayed behind with a friend.
-First stop was Strasbourg (in Alsace), where Dagmar and Jean-Marc lived with their one-year-old daughter, Véronique.
+First stop was Strasbourg (in Alsace), where my aunt and uncle lived with their one-year-old daughter.
 They led the way and we were now a three-car motorcade.

-Helga, my mother’s old schoolmate, lived a few blocks away from Oma and Opa.
-Over the course of time, I became good friends with her kids, twins Brigitte and Björn, who had a band (can’t remember the name of it!) and jammed on weekends.
+Mother’s old schoolmate lived a few blocks away from Oma and Opa.
+Over the course of time, I became good friends with her kids, who were twins; a boy and a girl.
+They had a band (can’t remember the name of it!) and jammed on weekends.
 Although I was a couple of years younger, they invited me to participate once in awhile, starting with the tambourine and some backing vocals.
 My (contralto) voice wasn’t terrible and I could sing in tune so eventually, they let me try a few as the lead.
 This spurred me on to pursue a professional singing career 10 years later, which went nowhere.
 Mediocre vocalists aren’t exactly in demand.

-The band’s signature tune was “Hanky Panky”, sung by Björn.
+The band’s signature tune was “Hanky Panky”, sung by the boy.
 We all rocked out to that!
 I managed a credible rendition of Monday, Monday, with the twins singing harmony.

 As the year came to a close, I marvelled at my good fortune.